Notable People

 Rudoren's career also says something larger about where Jewish journalism sits now.
 The Forward's "Our Story" page describes the institution in grand historical terms, as a legendary name in American journalism and Jewish life dating back to 1897.
 The challenge for any modern editor is to honor that inheritance without becoming trapped by it.

 Rudoren's tenure looks, from the official record, like an attempt to do exactly that.
-She treated the Forward as an institution worthy of serious journalism, not simply nostalgia.
+She treated the Forward as an institution worthy of serious journalism rather than nostalgia.
 She also treated Jewish audiences as readers who could handle complexity, argument, and the pressures of modern media form.

 That may be her strongest editorial signature.
 She did not try to make the Forward feel quaint, or just righteous, or just familiar.
 She tried to keep it sharp.